27Shambhavi/Infosys_Springboard_PolicyNav_Public-_Policy_Navigation_Using_AI-/Milestone 3/README.md

 👤 Raam Prakash S

-🤝 This is a group project milestone, and all members contributed to development, testing, and system integration.
+This is a group project milestone [TEAM 2] , and all members contributed to development, testing, and system integration.

 📌 Project Overview